 All homework will be counted.
 Because of the variety of assignments that may be included as homework, some homework assignments may receive grades, and some may receive checks for completion.
 The way in which homework is evaluated will be based on teacher discretion and should be clearly communicated to parents and students.
 To ensure that grading and accounting for homework assignments will be consistent across the district the following have been developed:

 GRADES K-2

-Homework will be assigned in accordance with School Board Policy and accounted for but will not be given a letter grade or be used in calculating content grades.
+Homework will be assigned and accounted for but will not be given a letter grade or be used in calculating content grades.

 GRADES 3-5